Quality Sound On The Cheap – Buying Vintage Audio Equipment

 Before long you’ll be trawling eBay on a nightly basis, looking for decades-old stereo equipment as your significant other laments the loss of attic, living room and garage space.
 You have been warned!

-Have you got a vintage home setup or the eBay bug?
+Have you got a vintage home setup?
 Let us know all about it in the comments, below.